Skip to content

 • AI Limitations: AI models for code are getting better and better, but they are not flawless.
 Not all the suggestions will be perfect, and a user should not accept all of them automatically.
 Critical reading and judgment are required.
 Mistakes of the AI are rare but can happen, and it is usually quite easy for a human to spot them.

-• Flow: The suggestions aim to enable the PR author to self-reflect on and improve their pull requests, while also alerting on any critical bugs that may have been identified.
+• Bug detection: The suggestions also alert on any critical bugs that may have been identified during the analysis.
+This provides an additional safety net to catch potential issues before they make it into production.
 It's perfectly acceptable to implement only the suggestions you find valuable for your specific context.

 • Hierarchy: Presenting the suggestions in a structured hierarchical table enables the user to quickly understand them, and to decide which ones are relevant and which are not.

-• Customization: In addition, we recommend to use the extra_instructions and best practices fields to guide the model to suggestions that are more relevant to the specific needs of the project.
+• Customization: To guide the model to suggestions that are more relevant to the specific needs of your project, we recommend using the extra_instructions and best practices fields.

 • Interactive usage: The interactive PR chat also provides an easy way to get more tailored suggestions and feedback from the AI model.